BorysLevytskyi/DeclarativeUnitTesting/Article.md

     }
 }
 ```
-### Default temaplates
+### Default Templates
+Ideally every unit test should setup those aspects of entity which are direcly tied to it's test case.
+For example Test Case might not care what name does current user have, but from the code standpoint user must have a name or null reference exception will be throw.
+To setup rquired entity attributes in each test case with add more clutter to the test *and more importantly* it will prevent reader from distinguishing which attributes are important to this particular test case and which attributes are set just to make code work.

+Correct generic entity must be created by generator even in case when no attributes are specified trough fluent interface.
+It is important that this generic entity is always the same and predictable.
+Developers must understand which is default state of generic entity before they start to specify important attributes.
+Fo example every user story that is created is always unassigned and unestimated and has some generic title.

-Since the builder itself only provides domain language to express state of the entities, there has someone that will use it to create correct entities.
-This is Default Template's job.
+Since the builder itself only provides domain language to express state of the entities, there has to be someone that will use it to create generic entities.
+This is `DefaultTemplate`'s job.
 Since `Given` class is a facade for all builders - it can apply default template for each entity constructor method.
 What is good about using Actions and fluent interface is that actions can be combined with using `+` operator in C# that creates [MulticastDelegate](https://msdn.microsoft.com/en-us/library/system.multicastdelegate(v=vs.110).aspx) action as a result.

 So instead of calling `build(builder)` we can call `(DefaultTemplate.User + build)(builder)`.
 I added `StartWith` extension method that essentially does the same.